Anne Neville (engineer): Awards and honours

 Neville was awarded the Royal Society's Clifford Patterson Medal in 2022.

 She was posthumously inducted into the Scottish Engineering Hall of Fame in October 2022.

 Personal life

 Anne Neville married Mark McKelvie in 1999 and their daughter Rachel was born in 2005.

 Views

 Neville believed that more women in engineering could be achieved by ensuring that at primary school level we have the same number of girls and boys engaging with technology.
-We must ensure we don't 'lose' talented girls to science and medicine as they progress through secondary school.
-She has never found any problems with discrimination either in her dealings with the industry (which are extensive) nor in the academic sector.
-However, the proportions of girls entering engineering, especially mechanical engineering, does not seem to be rising as quickly as it could.

 "Male or female… go for it!
 You will have the time of your life.
 I can honestly say I love my job.
 As an academic in engineering I can do what I want in terms of research as long as I can raise the funds to pay for it.
 This is a real privilege.
 I have travelled the world, met some brilliant people and have had great fun.
 What else could you ask for in a job?"

 Death

 Anne Neville was first diagnosed with cancer in 2008.
-Notwithstanding, she continued to focus on her family and her career.
-Many of her outstanding achievements were after this date.

-Neville died peacefully at her home on 2 July 2022.
+Neville died at her home on 2 July 2022.